-Things are clear from the very first page of the history of the "Académie reign of words and expressions has passed, one wants things.
+Things are clear from the very first page of the history of the "Académie des Sciences" written by Bernard de Fontenelle: "The reign of words and expressions has passed, one wants things.
 One establishes principles that one understands, one follows them, and thence from does it happen that one advances.
-The authority has ceased to bear more weight than reason, what was received without contradiction because the Academy speak for themselves: the working sessions followed each other on topics chosen by the academicians, protecting the interests of
+The authority has ceased to bear more weight than reason, what was received without contradiction because Bernard de Fontenelle (1657 -1757) it had been so for a long time is now reexamined and often rejected."
+The archives of the Academy speak for themselves: the working sessions followed each other on topics chosen by the academicians, protecting the interests of science and the country.